 - If you happen to notice that it has snowed and the snowplows haven't arrived yet, the two inch requirement is probably in effect.

-- At the appropriate time, two to three trucks are dispatched into our sub-division with the bus route for WoodCreek Elementary being the number one priority...so, Danvers, Utley and Spring are plowed and salted first.
-Plowing of the school parking lots is the responsibility of Farmington Public Schools, not Bob & Leslie's.
+- Trucks are dispatched into our subdivision with the bus route for WoodCreek Elementary being the number one priority...so, Danvers, Utley and Spring are plowed and salted first.
+Plowing of the school parking lots is the responsibility of Farmington Public Schools.

-- An additional truck is dispatched to begin plowing the Triangle (Old Colony, Village and Wellington) and the remaining roads in WoodCreek are cleared after the school route is completed.
+- The Triangle (Old Colony, Village and Wellington) and the remaining roads in WoodCreek are cleared after the school route is completed.

 - An important note: If you ever notice a plow truck in the middle of the road, that is not to annoy you, it is by design.
 By plowing from the middle and turning the plow blades towards the right, it allows the roads to be cleared from edge to edge with minimal passes.

 Salting: Farmington Dept of Public Works (DPW) provides for free 4 tons of salt for our WoodCreek allotment.

 - Our first priority is spread around WoodCreek Elementary.

 - An important note about salt: Salt is temperature sensitive.
 It works best at 20 degrees or above.
 From 12 degrees and below, salting is approximately only 20% effective.
 Sunshine increases its efficiency, so even between 0 to -5 degrees, we may see some melting of the ice.